mikededo/dartBarrelFileGenerator/README.md

 - `dartBarrelFileGenerator.excludeFreezed: false` (by default).
 - `dartBarrelFileGenerator.excludeGenerated: false` (by default).

+It is also possible to exclude glob patterns:

-Additionally, you can create a list of glob file patterns to exclude with the `dartBarrelFileGenerator.excludeFileList`.
+- For files, you can add a list of file globs in the `dartBarrelFile.excludeFileList` option.
+- For directories, you can add a list of directories globs in the `dartBarrelFile.excludeDirList` option.

 ### Default barrel file name